pi-star-2025/pi_star/Misc/Universe/Biblical/the_devil.md

 ## The Joker

-A more ancient and powerful alien, The Joker, never truly leaked into having an consciousness on earth.
+A more ancient and powerful alien, The Joker, never truly leaked into having any consciousness on earth.

 He was the first to get π in red/blue/gold Atlantis, before starting an automated attack of parallels that led to pure fire and laughter at the end.